Unruh-deWitt detectors in quantum superpositions of trajectories: Final Detector State, Transition Probabilities and Rates

-This is our first new result.
-In the weak coupling limit $(\lambda\ll 1)$, $\mathcal{P}_E$ is the conditional excitation probability of the detector, and contains products of first-order terms in the perturbative expansion.
-The new feature of this result is that $\mathcal{P}_E$ contains two-point correlation functions -- Wightman functions -- evaluated \textit{locally} along the individual trajectories ($i=j$ and henceforth, \textit{local} terms), as well as \textit{non-locally} between any given pair of trajectories ($i\neq j$ and henceforth, \textit{non-local} or \textit{interference} terms).
-Similar non-local correlation functions appear in the formulas used in two-detector entanglement harvesting scenarios.
-However in those settings, the integration over the non-local Wightman functions is time-ordered and differs by a phase factor to Eq.\ (\ref{excitation}).
-Hence, they are interpreted as the amplitude for virtual particle exchange between \textit{two detectors} on different worldlines, interacting locally with the field \cite{kukita2017entanglement,martin2014entanglement,salton2015acceleration,nambu2013entanglement}.
+\end{widetext} In the weak coupling limit $(\lambda\ll 1)$, $P_E$ is the conditional transition (excitation) probability of the detector.
+Compared with the classical trajectory case, the new feature of this result is that $P_E$ contains Wightman function evaluated both locally along the individual trajectories ($i=j$ and henceforth, local terms), as well as nonlocally between any given pair of trajectories ($i\neq j$ and henceforth, nonlocal terms).\footnote{The nonlocal terms in the transition probably are identical to the ``nonlocal correlation'' terms in the reduced density matrix of two detectors, each interacting locally with the field via the Unruh-deWitt Hamiltonian along the individual classical paths $\Mtx_i(\tau_i)$ and $\Mtx_j(\tau_j)$.
+More specifically, the reduced bipartite density matrix is given by

-In Sec.\ \ref{Superpose}, we obtain semi-analytic results for the conditional excitation probability of a two-trajectory superposition in the simple case of a Gaussian switching function.
-Before presenting these results, we briefly review the key properties of the Wightman functions, and then derive expressions for the instantaneous transition rate.
+Here, $P_{A(B)}$ is the transition probability of detector $A(B)$, while both $M$ and $L_{AB}$ quantify different kinds of correlations between the two detectors.
+It is the $L_{AB}$ terms here that are equal to the nonlocal terms in the quantum-controlled Unruh-deWitt detector's transition rate.
+Meanwhile the $M$ term, which contains a time-ordered integral (i.e.\ from the second-order perturbative expansion) is usually interpreted as an amplitude for virtual particle exchange between the detectors.}

-\subsection{Wightman Functions}
+\subsection{Wightman functions}

-The behaviour of the Wightman functions $\mathcal{W}^{ij}(\tau',\tau'')$ has been discussed widely in the literature \cite{louko2006often,satz2007then,schlicht2004considerations,birrell1984quantum}.
+The behaviour of the Wightman functions $ W ^{ij}(\tau,\tau')$ has been discussed widely in the literature \cite{louko2006often,satz2007then,schlicht2004considerations,birrell1984quantum}.
 It was shown by Schlicht that the typical $i\varepsilon$-regularisation of the mode sum expansion of the fields, given by \cite{birrell1984quantum}

 can lead to Lorentz non-invariant transition rates when the switching functions possess sharp cut-offs \cite{schlicht2004considerations}.
-Schlicht's solution was to spatially smear the field operator with a Lorentzian function -- which models a point-like detector in the limit $\varepsilon\to 0$ after integration over $(\tau',\tau'')$ -- yielding the regularised result,
+Schlicht's solution was to spatially smear the field operator with a Lorentzian function -- which models a point-like detector in the limit $\varepsilon\to 0$ after integration over $(\tau,\tau')$ -- yielding the regularised result,